 Europe’s IoT strategy

-As the starting point for discussions on a next generation IoT strategy, the Next Generation Internet of Things (NGIoT) project carried out a workshop in September 2020.
-The workshop focused on Cloud-to-Edge-to-IoTand highlighted the need for an open industrial platform for cloud-edge orchestration, addressing the technology challenges and competitive impact for European stakeholders in light of their role in a data economy.
+As the starting point for discussions on a next generation IoT strategy, the Next Generation Internet of Things (NGIoT) project carried out a workshop in September 2020 on Cloud-to-Edge-to-IoT, which addressed the technology challenges and competitive impact for European stakeholders in light of their role in a data economy.

-More recently, in March 2021, the Commission’s Fireside Chat workshop mobilised and connected a small number of expert stakeholders from sectors such as aerospace, agriculture, automotive, construction machinery, home and industrial automation.
-The aim of the workshop was to advance the design of a European strategy for the future IoT and edge computing, with a market window of over 5 years.
+In March 2021, the Commission’s Fireside Chat workshop mobilised a small number of expert stakeholders from sectors such as aerospace, agriculture, automotive, construction machinery, home and industrial automation, with the aim of designing a European strategy for future IoT and edge computing, with a market window of over 5 years.

-A general consensus was reached, even between competitors, on the need for trusted IoT and edge computing platforms and orchestration mechanisms to support this next stage of digitisation.
-Industrial actors welcomed the Commission’s initiative to provide an R&I initiative under Horizon Europe, complementing and bridging between the joint undertakings on key digital technologies and smart networks and services; the partnership on AI, data and robotics; and adoption-oriented initiatives on sectoral data spaces and cloud-edge federations.
+A general consensus was reached, even between competitors, on the need for trusted IoT and edge computing platforms and orchestration mechanisms to support the next stage of digitisation.
+Industrial actors welcomed the Commission’s initiative to provide R&I support under Horizon Europe, bridging the joint undertakings on key digital technologies and smart networks and services; the partnership on AI, data and robotics; and adoption-oriented initiatives on sectoral data spaces and cloud-edge federations.

-In April 2021, based on the results of the Fireside Chat, the NGIoT & Edge Computing Strategy Forum – co-organised by the Commission with the EU-IoT project – gathered technology experts from various digital and vertical domains to exchange views on the priorities, challenges and opportunities ahead.
+In April 2021, following on from the Fireside Chat, the NGIoT & Edge Computing Strategy Forum – co-organised by the Commission with the EU-IoT project – gathered technology experts from various digital and vertical domains to exchange views on the priorities, challenges and opportunities ahead.

 The forum also established a commonly shared strategic vision for the next-generation IoT and (far) edge computing in Europe.
-It welcomed over 30 speakers and 300 attendees over the course of 14 plenary sessions on system ecosystems and alliances, integration platforms, trustworthiness, and visionary concepts, sparking insightful discussions throughout the event.
+It welcomed over 30 speakers and 300 attendees over 14 plenary sessions on system ecosystems and alliances, integration platforms, trustworthiness, and visionary concepts, sparking insightful discussions throughout the event.

 EU funding programmes

-Horizon Europe: Following from the success of Horizon 2020, Horizon Europe will contribute more than €150 billion into R&I under its 2021-22 Calls on 'World Leading Data and Computing Technologies: From Cloud to Edge to IoT for European Data'.
-Through these calls Horizon Europe will support the paradigm shift to the edge.
-Focus will be on the development and deployment of next generation computing components, systems and platforms.
-This will enable the transition to a compute continuum with strong capacities at the edge and far edge in an energy-efficient and trustworthy manner.
+Horizon Europe: Following from the success of Horizon 2020, Horizon Europe will contribute more than €150 million into R&I under its 2021-22 Calls on 'World Leading Data and Computing Technologies: From Cloud to Edge to IoT for European Data', supporting the trend to the edge with the development and deployment of next generation computing components, systems and platforms.
+This will enable the transition to a computing continuum with strong capacities at the far edge in an energy-efficient and trustworthy manner.

-In other areas of the programme like Cluster 2: Culture, Creativity and Inclusive Society, IoT technologies are addressed as a critical enabler for attaining the United Nations’ Sustainable Development Goals and the goals of the European Green Deal.
-For example, industrial digitalisation presents opportunities for the distance monitoring of air and water pollution, optimising how energy and natural resources are used, and how responsible operations are performed across the vertical sectors mentioned above.
+In other areas of the programme like Cluster 2: Culture, Creativity and Inclusive Society, IoT is addressed as a critical enabler for attaining the United Nations’ Sustainable Development Goals and the goals of the European Green Deal.
+For example, industrial digitisation presents opportunities for distance-monitoring of air and water pollution, optimising how energy and natural resources are used, and how responsible operations are performed across the aforementioned vertical sectors.

-Digital Europe: In addition to Horizon Europe, the Commission’s Digital Europe programme (DIGITAL) will bring data and cloud services to EU businesses, citizens and public administrations, aiming to set up common European data spaces in different verticals such as the agricultural, mobility and energy sectors, complemented by a trustworthy, energy-efficient cloud infrastructure.
+Digital Europe: In addition to Horizon Europe, the Commission’s Digital Europe programme (DIGITAL) will bring data and cloud services to EU businesses, citizens and public administrations, aiming to set up common European data spaces in different vertical sectors such as agricultural, mobility and energy, complemented by a trustworthy, energy-efficient cloud infrastructure.
 In April 2021, the Open DEI project published a position paper underlining the importance of such data spaces in creating a future data economy through the sovereign sharing of data, not only within sectors but also across them.

-DIGITAL will also strengthen existing AI testing and experimentation facilities in areas like healthcare and mobility, and support the establishment of European digital innovation hubs in order to boost the digitisation of SMEs and help European companies to become more competitive in the digital age.
+DIGITAL will also strengthen existing AI testing and experimentation facilities (TEFs) in areas like healthcare and mobility, and subsidise European digital innovation hubs in order to boost the digitisation of SMEs and help European companies to become more competitive in the digital age.

-The Alliance for Internet of Things Innovation (AIOTI) was established by the Commission to support the creation of a European industry-driven IoT ecosystem.
+The Alliance for IoT and Edge Computing Innovation (AIOTI) was initiated by the Commission to support the creation of a European industry-driven IoT ecosystem.
 To better understand this ecosystem, a study in June 2019 investigated the landscape of physical and virtual clusters of enterprises, research organisations and academia working on the development and market deployment of IoT technologies and applications.

 The Advanced Research & Technology for Embedded Intelligent Systems Industry Association (ARTEMIS-IA) represents members in European industry, SMEs, universities and research institutes in the Electronic Components & Systems for European Leadership Joint Undertaking (ECSEL-JU).
 ARTEMIS-IA promotes the research and innovation interests of its members to the Commission as well as to the governments of participating Member States.